Get peace of mind for your Balinese getaway.

 - Combine coverage.
 Traveling to Bali with friends or family?
 Instead of each individual purchasing their own policy, why not split the cost of a joint or group policy between all of you?

 - Specify your destination.
-If your travel insurer gives you the option of specifying Bali as your destination rather than Indonesia as a whole, you could enjoy cheaper premiums.
+If your travel insurer gives you the option of specifying Bali as your destination rather than Indonesia as a whole, you could save money.

 - Take advantage of discounts.
 Before buying a policy, look around for any discounts and special offers that may be available.
 These include senior discounts, student discounts, multi-policy discounts and online coupon codes.

 - Choose the right level of coverage.
 Before choosing a comprehensive travel insurance policy, consider whether you might be satisfied with the coverage offered by a cheaper essentials policy.
-At the same time, make sure you only pay for the extra-cost options you need – if you’re more of a “sip cocktails by the pool” type of vacationer than an adrenaline junkie, don’t pay for adventure sports coverage you won’t need.
+At the same time, make sure you only pay for the extra-cost options you need — if you plan to spend the week relaxing on the beach, don’t bother getting coverage for bungee jumping.

 Frequently asked questions about Bali travel insurance